R0gue-one/Rando/README.md

 Nothing much just a Random Number Generator in Rust

 # How it works?
-- Takes the time in ms from your system
+- Extracts the time in sec and ms from your system
-- removes the last 3 digits
+- takes 3 digits from middle
+- square it with itself then mods with 10,000,000
+- repeats the process "sec" no. of times
+- includes range function aswell